 If you are the owner of a small business, then you may apply for an in-Business Trust Fund Express installment agreement.
 Fortunately, these agreements do not usually require that you present financial statements or financial verification.

 When you obtain an agreement, you need to understand and follow all of the terms required.
 First, you must promise to file all future tax returns on time and pay all taxes in-full and one time.
 You are also required to make all scheduled payments to stay in good standing.
 The payment must at least meet the minimum, but more can be paid at any time.
 Note, also, that all future tax refunds will be applied to your debt until the payment is completed.

 After you make this agreement, you must avoid default at all costs.
 If you default, you will continue to accrue interest and penalties, which will only make your debt issue worse.
 We at Community Tax are ready to aid you to make successful payments and avoid default.

-Offer in Compromise Agreement
+Settle Tax Debt with an Offer in Compromise

 An offer in compromise permits you to pay off your tax debt with less than the full amount that you owe.
 While the privilege of an offer in compromise is not as easy to obtain as the installment agreement listed above, it is possible to achieve if you have a legitimate reason as to why you cannot pay your full tax liability.
 For example, if you are in a situation that presents financial hardship, the IRS will take this into consideration.
 The IRS will analyze your individual situation by looking over your exclusive set of facts and financial difficulties.
 They will examine your income, required expenses, asset equity, and ability to pay.